 Cold weather concrete can be classified as a period of more than three days where some specific conditions occur under certain temperatures.
 The American Concrete Institute under ACI 306 defines that concrete will be exposed to cold weather "when the air temperature has fallen to, or is expected to fall, below 40°F (5°C) during the protection period.
 The protection period is defined as the time required to prevent concrete from being affected by exposure to cold weather."

 When concrete is being managed under cold weather, it must be protected from freezing shortly after being poured.
-Also concrete must be able to develop required strength for the safe removal of forms while reducing the circumstances where excessive heat must be applied to help concrete develop the required strength.
+Also concrete must be able to develop the required strength for the safe removal of forms while reducing the circumstances where excessive heat must be applied to help concrete develop the required strength.
 Other important factors that must be considered are the proper curing conditions that prevent cracking and provide the intended serviceability of the structure.

 Follow these recommended steps to assure that concrete in cold weather will obtain the required design strength and that you don't have any other issues while the concrete is setting.